lijqhs/leetcode/notes/readme.md

 >
 > As `i` iterating through number **1**s, and the while loop doing the futile binary search, `hi` is just waiting at the position of number **13**.
 >
 > So, the usage of the binary search for this problem can be demoted to some pointer, which I call it lazy pointer `j`, starting from the rightmost, recording the possible position for `target-numbers[i]`.
-With this idea, we can get the two-pointer approach.
+With this idea, we get the two-pointer approach.

 </details>